BasilNjoga/workflow_manager/README.md

 # Technical breakdown
 I will likely build this out using a React/NextJS/TypeScript frontend and Firebase backend.
 I intend to use Prisma and PostgreSQL databases.
 I would also like to use texting services for which i'll employ [Africastalking](https://africastalking.com) sms API.
-I will similarly use an emaling API
+I will similarly use an emaling API.\
 It will also be important to create a dynamic and visually appealing UI with suitable graphics to show tasks to make it less medial like a regular to do app and list workflows effectively